 It’s no secret that marketing yourself on social media is the new way to grow your brand.
-Promoting yourself on TikTok and Instagram is no exception.
-Getting verified on TikTok and Instagram can increase your brand’s awareness and legitimacy.
-Read on to learn what you need to know to get verified on TikTok and Instagram in 2021.
+Promoting yourself on sites like Instagram, TikTok, and Facebook is no exception.
+Getting verified on TikTok, Instagram and Facebook can increase your brand’s awareness and legitimacy.
+Read on to learn what you need to know to get verified on Facebook, TikTok and Instagram in 2021.

 What Is Verification?